 All sunflower seeds are from the sunflower plant, Helianthus annus, and hulled seeds are the same as striped or black oil sunflower seeds, just without the hard, inedible shell.
-Also called sunflower hearts or cracked sunflower seeds, these seeds are a superior source of fat, fiber, protein and vitamins, providing excellent nutrition for all backyard birds.
-In addition to whole hulled sunflower seeds, these seeds are often available in chips or pieces – broken seeds that are even easier for small birds to eat.
+Also called sunflower hearts or cracked sunflower seeds, these seeds are a superior source of fat, fiber, protein, and vitamins, providing excellent nutrition for all backyard birds.
+In addition to whole hulled sunflower seeds, these seeds are often available in chips or pieces: broken or semi-crushed seeds that are even easier for small birds to eat.
 Though hulled seeds are the same nutritionally as any other sunflower seeds, hulled sunflower has several additional benefits that sunflower seeds in the shell do not have, such as:

-- Sprouting of discarded seeds is very rare.
+- Sprouting of discarded or spilled seeds is very rare

-The most obvious disadvantage of hulled sunflower seeds is their price, and they are often more expensive than seeds in the shell because of the labor necessary to remove the hulls.
+The most obvious disadvantage of hulled sunflower seeds is their price, and they are often more expensive than whole seeds because of the labor necessary to remove the shells.
 Birders need to look at the price in more detail however: birdseed is typically sold by weight, and by purchasing hulled seeds, they are not paying for the weight of shells that will not be eaten.
-The convenience of this no-waste seed and the other benefits it provides more than compensate for the higher cost for many backyard birders.
+The convenience of this no-waste seed and the other benefits it provides more than compensate for the higher cost for many birders.

 Birds That Eat Hulled Sunflower Seeds

 Just as any sunflower seed is popular with a wide range of bird species, there are dozens of species that will happily eat hulled sunflower seeds.
 Birds that regularly feast on hulled sunflower hearts or chips include: